knanne/knanne.github.io/notebooks/README.md

 {% include_relative jupyter/pandas_visualization.html %}
 ```

-# Modifying Notebook Template
+# Custom Template

 This site's custom html template for notebooks, found at `~/_notebooks/jupyter/template.tpl`, is *almost* a carbon copy of the "Full" template provided on [Jupyter's nbconvert GitHub](https://github.com/jupyter/nbconvert/blob/master/nbconvert/templates/html/full.tpl).
 Minor tweaks were made to allow their template to be embedded inside this site's "page" layout.

+Running list of everything changed from default template.
+  - remove `<!DOCTYPE html>` from the `.html` file

+The template is utilized by adding `--template` keyword when running `jupyter nbconvert`, to convert the `.ipynb` to `.html`.

-# Snippet to Toggle Code Blocks
+# Toggle Code Blocks

 An added feature to the site's notebooks is the ability to hide code blocks and view only the output.
 Below is an example of how to do this in the notebook itself.
-We alternatively put this code in the page's template.

 ```
 %%html